maxculley/EmployeeManagementSystem/README.md

 #### Meetings
 * `Request` a meeting for HR to `accept` or `decline`
 * `View` meetings made by yourself and see their `current status`
+> When an employee who is not a member of HR makes a request, a meeting for example, the request will be pending, and a member of HR can choose to accept or decline it

 ## Setup and Installation
 1. Clone repository to download all files